partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 Minting a note from a faucet on Miden means a faucet account creates a new note targeted to the requesting account.
 The requesting account needs to consume this new note to have the assets appear in their account.

-To identify notes that are ready to consume, the Miden client has a useful function `get_consumable_notes`.
-It is also important to sync the state of the client before calling the `get_consumable_notes` function.
+To identify consumable notes, the Miden client provides the `get_consumable_notes` function.
+Before calling it, ensure that the client state is synced.

 *Tip: If you know how many notes to expect after a transaction, use an await or loop condition to check how many notes of the type you expect are available for consumption instead of using a set timeout before calling `get_consumable_notes`.
 This ensures your application isn't idle for longer than necessary.*